In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 They are the bigger guys with gloves, sometimes they have a screw loose.

-2. When inside the goal crease, a goalie CANNOT pick up a ball with his/her hands if the ball has been played back on purpose to the goalie by a player on his/her team.
+- When inside the goal crease, a goalie CANNOT pick up a ball with his/her hands if the ball has been played back on purpose to the goalie by a player on his/her team with their foot.
 This includes all forms of passing and kick-ins.
-The only exception is if the player directs the ball back to the goalie with their head or chest - in this case the goalie CAN pick the ball up with his/her hands.
+The only exception is if the player directs the ball back to the goalie with any part of their body that is not their foot - in this case the goalie CAN pick the ball up with his/her hands.
 A violation of this rule results in an indirect free kick for the other team at the spot where the goalie inappropriately used their hands.

 Fouls, Infringements and Advantage